histeriks/hardening-cabbage/README.md

 # CABBAGE
-# savagely butchered from jshielder by yours trully!
+# savagely butchered jshielder...
+# hardening script for Ubuntu & Debian...
-# goal: hardening of Ubuntu 18.04 achieving CIS regulatory compliance without having to move a finger!
+# CIS regulatory compliance without breaking a sweat...

 To use Cabbage, log in into your VPS as root, and type: